scalabli/yadig/docs/advanced_foreword.rst

 you still want that data to be stored securely.

 Unfortunately, there are many ways the security of a web application can be compromised.
-Flask protects you against one of the most common security problems of modern web applications: cross-site scripting (XSS).
-Unless you deliberately mark insecure HTML as secure, Flask and the underlying Jinja2 template engine have you covered.
+Citus protects you against one of the most common security problems of modern web applications: cross-site scripting (XSS).
+Unless you deliberately mark insecure HTML as secure, Citus and the underlying Jinja2 template engine have you covered.
 But there are many more ways to cause security problems.